lokpoon/LunaSim-Document/_sources/moonsim_moonlight_LED_scheduler.md

     A comparison of the moonlight and LED lightbox spectral irradiance.
 RGBW intensity fraction are set here to the default values.
 R = 0.08, G = 0.36, B = 0.19, W = 1.0.
     ```
-   Got to {ref}`content:rgbw` for details on how to adjust the RGBW intensity output for approximating the spectral-shift characteristics of certain habitats.
+   Go to {ref}`content:rgbw` for details on how to adjust the RGBW intensity output for approximating the spectral-shift characteristics of certain habitats.

-5. Specify whether to recreate the effect of surround tall objects blocking moonlight.
+6. Specify whether to re-create the effect of surround tall objects blocking moonlight.
 We refer to this phenomenon as the **'horizon obstruction'**, for example when distant tree canopy or mountain range obscure a rising/setting moon near the horizon.
-Recreating this phenomenon might recreate a more realistic light scenario for the captive animal.
+Recreating this phenomenon might re-create a more realistic light scenario for the captive animal.
 See {ref}`content:horizon` for more details.

    ```
    horizon_option <- FALSE # (!)
 TRUE to enable
    ```

-6. Specify whether to recreate the light attenuation by a changing cloud cover regime.
+7. Specify whether to re-create the light attenuation by a changing cloud cover regime.
 See {ref}`content:cloud` for more details.

    ```
    cloud_option <- FALSE # (!)
 TRUE to enable cloud simulator
    ```
-7. Run the calculation sections.
+8. Run the computation sections.
-8. Generate a moon schedule file `LED_schedule_moon.csv` and plot.
+9. Generate a moon schedule file `LED_schedule_moon.csv` and plot.

 (content:rgbw)=
 ### RGBW spectral control

-- _<span style="font-variant:small-caps;">MoonSim</span>: Moonlight scheduler_ does not recreate spectral changes associated with variation in the moon altitude; these are negligible.
-In other words, moonlight is recreated with a constant spectrum, regardless of moon altitude.
+- _<span style="font-variant:small-caps;">MoonSim</span>: Moonlight scheduler_ does not re-create spectral changes associated with variation in the moon altitude; these are negligible.
+In other words, moonlight is re-created with a constant spectrum, regardless of moon altitude.
 - Certain habitats are characterized by unique wavelength-dependent attenuation, which researchers may consider emulating.
 MOONSIM: Moonlight scheduler gives users the option to adjust the relative intensity of the RGBW channels.
 - Adjusting the RGBW spectrum require the user to have a profound understanding of the spectral characteristics of their habitat target, and their studied animal’s visual sensitivity.
 This is, in part, because the RGBW channels have very specific and limited peak and spectral range when compared to the complex spectral properties of natural habitats.
 Consequently, some habitat light spectrum approximations would be more realistic (e.g., when the spectral peak correspond to one of the RGBW peak), while other approximations might be unsatisfactory.
-- Knowing the animal’s spectral sensitivity can help to assess the validity of a recreated LED spectrum.
+- Knowing the animal’s spectral sensitivity can help to assess the validity of a re-created LED spectrum.
 For example mammals do not see UV light, so the lack of UV in warm white SK6812 LED strips does not constitute a limitation.
 However, this might not be the case for animals with UV sensitive vision (including many invertebrates and some vertebrates).
 - If the user has a spectrometer, they should specify the RGBW intensity fraction in _<span style="font-variant:small-caps;">MoonSim</span>: Moonlight scheduler_ and measure the resulting overall LED spectral irradiance.
 - If the user does not have a spectrometer, they should use the provided excel spreadsheet `RGBW_LED_spectrum.xlsx` to predict the resulting overall LED spectral irradiance.
 ```{figure} /images/excel_predict.jpg